The General series: The Brigade/Brigaderos

 Barbarian Military Government established by the descendants of the 591st Provisional Brigade; the most technologically advanced of the Military Governments.
 The Brigade, having moved from south their original lands, referred to as the "Base Area", has ruled the former Civil Government Western Territories for six hundred years.
 All male members of the Brigade are referred to as "Unit Brothers".
 The ruling or noble class of the Brigade (referred to as "brazazz" or "brass ass") bear titles that refer to the Brigade's former military organization based on officer ranks, such as "Hereditary Captain" or "Hereditary Colonel."
 The Brigade is ruled by hereditary king with the title of "General of the Brigade".
 The General may be disposed by impeachment if called for and voted on by the members of noble class at an assembly at arms.

 The Brigade, unlike the Squadron, maintains a standing army with a system of compulsory service, as well as requiring nobles to contribute household troops in time of war.
 Brigade forces use rifle-muskets, which are primitive compared to the Armory breech-loaders used by the Civil Government Army.
-All Brigadero's carry a basket-hilt broadsword in conjunction with cap and ball revolvers.
-The Brigade do not field infantry, but only cavalry and a few brass or bronze cast siege cannon.
+All Brigaderos carry a basket-hilt broadsword in conjunction with cap and ball revolvers.
+The Brigade does not field infantry, but only cavalry and a few brass or bronze cast siege cannon.
 Cavalry units are split between mounted dragoons and lancers, who also carry two-meter long lances.
 Brigadero soldiers wear front-and-back breastplates, which are resistant to the hollow-point lead bullets fired by Civil Government rifles; this leads the Civil Government army to switch to brass-tipped bullets to puncture such armor.
 Residents of The Brigade speak the dialects of Spanjol and Namerique, remnants of Spanish and French/English respectively.
 This state is modeled on the Ostrogoths of Belisarius's time.